bbelderbos/bbelderbos.github.io/books/PowerHabit.md

     Great read to work on one of the most important success factors: form productive habits.
     I read it takes 60-90 days to instill a new habit, it takes discipline and practice.
+    But it is hackable because every habit is made up of a cue, a routine, and a reward!
     This book is filled with interesting case studies, I need to recover some more notes though ...

 ## Notes